aave/protocol-v2/README.md

 ### Mainnet fork deployment

+You can deploy Aave Protocol v2 in a forked Mainnet chain using Hardhat built-in feature:

 ```
 # In one terminal, run a hardhat note with mainnet fork enabled
 MAINNET_FORK=true npx hardhat node